Pttn/rieMiner/README.md

 But the performance should match the fastrie's, as it uses the same algorithm.

 rieMiner will also notify if it found a k-tuple (k > 3) or if the network found a new block.
 If it finds a block, it will show the full Getwork submission and tell if it was accepted or not.
 If the block was accepted, the reward will be generated and sent to a new random address which is included in your wallet, and you can spend it after 100 confirmations.
 Don't forget to backup regularly your wallet or move your rewards as these addresses don't appear in Receiving Addresses.
-To set an address for mining, the GetBlockTemplate protocol would have to be added in the miner, which I could do if I had enough time.
+To set an address for mining, the GetBlockTemplate protocol would have to be added in the miner, which I plan to do soon.

 ## Work control